 boost::graph has been an important C++ graph implementation since 2001.
-It was developed with the goal of providing a modern (at the time) generic library that addressed all the needs someone would want of a graph library.
+It was developed with the goal of providing a modern (at the time) generic library that addressed all the needs of a graph library user.
 It is still a viable library used today, attesting to the value it brings.